GitHubSergio/photodiary/README.md

 ## PostsScreen

-This has a very basic usage of the FlatList.
+This has a very basic usage of the FlatList with data fetched from firestore.
 I create a button to navigate to the PostAddScreen which uses an absolute position (Twitter like).
 I used this screen to play with the useEffect hook when navigating back and forth from the screen.
 E.g. navigating back after creating a new post or updating and deleting a post.

 ```
   ...